-2.2 Method
+2. Method

 We now describe the algorithm used to judge which clouds are composed of specularly reflecting crystals.
-Lidar measures attenuated backscatter coefficient, $\beta'$ , which is related to true backscatter coefficient, $\beta$ , by where $\tau(z)$ is the optical depth of the atmosphere at 905 nm between the lidar and the point of observation at height z.
-We follow Platt (1973) and represent multiple scattering by the single factor $\eta$ , which can take a value between 0.5 and 1 depending on the specifications of the lidar and the nature of the cloud particles.
-For the specifications of the Vaisala CT75K lidar used in this study, calculations using the model of Eloranta (1998) indicate that the factor $\eta$ is approximately constant at 0.7±0.04 for measurements at a range greater than 2 km (Hogan et al. 2003)
+Lidar measures attenuated backscatter coefficient, β' , which is related to true backscatter coefficient, β , by where $\tau(z)$ is the optical depth of the atmosphere at 905 nm between the lidar and the point of observation at height z.
+We follow Platt (1973) and represent multiple scattering by the single factor η , which can take a value between 0.5 and 1 depending on the specifications of the lidar and the nature of the cloud particles.
+For the CT75K lidar at Chilbolton measuring at a range greater than around 2 km, it is approximately constant at 0.7±0.04 (Hogan et al. 2003).

-$$\beta'(z) = \beta(z)e^{-2\eta\tau(z)},\tag{2.1}$$
+$$\beta'(z) = \beta(z)e^{-2\eta\tau(z)},\tag{1}$$

-Platt (1973) was the first to demonstrate that the integral of the $\beta'$ through a completely attenuating cloud is equal to $(2\eta k)^{-1}$ , where k is the extinction-to-backscatter ratio (or 'lidar ratio') of the cloud particles.
-Calculations using Mie theory indicate that for distributions of liquid water droplets with median volumetric diameter in the range 5-50 $\mu$ m, k at 905 nm is approximately constant at 18.75 sr. Therefore the integrated backscatter measured by the Chilbolton lidar through optically thick liquid clouds such as stratocumulus tends to be close to 0.038 sr-1.
-This property is used to calibrate the instrument (O'Connor et al. 2003).
+Platt (1973) was the first to demonstrate that the integral of the β' through a completely attenuating cloud is equal to $(2\eta k)^{-1}$, where k is the extinction-to-backscatter ratio (or 'lidar ratio') of the cloud particles.
+Calculations using Mie theory indicate that for distributions of liquid water droplets with median volumetric diameter in the range 5-50 μ m, k at 905 nm is approximately constant at 18.75 sr. Therefore the integrated backscatter measured by the Chilbolton lidar through optically thick liquid clouds such as stratocumulus tends to be close to 0.038 sr-1.
+This property is used to calibrate the instrument.1